Apple Fitness+ vs Strava

 Pros

-- Strong community features with social interaction and competition
+- Strong social and competitive community features with segment leaderboards

 Cons